-The incentive component of the Company's compensation program is the potential longer-term reward provided through the grant of stock options.
-The Stock Option Plan is intended to attract, retain and motivate the executive officers and directors, among other eligible participants, of the Company, and to align the interests of those individuals with those of the Company's shareholders with a view to driving growth and enhancing shareholder value.
-The Stock Option Plan provides such individuals with an opportunity to acquire a proprietary interest in the Company's value growth through the exercise of stock options.
-Options are granted at the discretion of the Company's board of directors (the "Board"), with the assistance of the Compensation Committee, which considers factors such as how other mineral exploration and junior mining companies grant options and the potential value that each optionee is contributing to the Company in determining the number of options granted to each individual.
-Stock options are granted at an exercise price of not less than the prevailing market price of the Company's common shares at the time of the grant, and for a term of exercise not exceeding ten years.
+The incentive component of the Company's compensation program is the longer-term reward provided through the grant of Awards under the Omnibus Plan.
+The Omnibus Plan is intended to attract, retain and motivate the executive officers and directors, among other eligible participants, of the Company, and to align the interests of those individuals with those of the Company's shareholders with a view to driving growth and enhancing shareholder value.
+The Omnibus Plan provides such individuals with an opportunity to acquire a proprietary interest in the Company's value growth through the exercise and/or vesting of the Awards.
+Options, RSUs and/or DSUs are granted at the discretion of the Board, with the assistance of the Compensation Committee, which considers factors such as how other mineral exploration and junior mining companies grant equity compensation and the potential value that each participant under the Omnibus Plan is contributing to the Company in determining the number of Awards granted to each individual.

+Options are granted at an exercise price of not less than the prevailing market price of the Company's common shares at the time of the grant (as determined in accordance with the Omnibus Plan or the Prior Option Plan, as applicable), and for a term of exercise not exceeding ten years.
+At the time of grant of an Option, the Board may establish vesting conditions in respect of each Option grant, which may include performance criteria related to corporate or individual performance.